amiel-iliesi/member-access/0/README.md

 fractions, syntax and the like.

 ## 2: `"fraction.h"`
 Next stop: `"fraction.h"`.
-Header file are like our table of contents for the `Fraction` class.
-Before we look at any implementations ever, it's great to get a birds-eye view of what a class is capable of before we look at implementations for specific functions or details.
+Header files (in general) are like our table of contents, and is the case for the `Fraction` class.
+Before we look at any implementations *ever*, it's a great idea to get a birds-eye view of what a class is capable of before we look at implementations for specific functions or details.

 Please open up the `"fraction.h"` file and study it closely before coming back, and please hold off going to look at implementations for now.
 The benefits of this